 No. Citi Simplicity does not offer cash back.
 The Citi Simplicity card does not give any rewards on purchases.
 Instead, it offers introductory interest rates of 0% for 18 months on purchases and 0% for 18 months on balance transfers, with a 5% (min $5) balance transfer fee.
 This card’s regular APR is 14.74% - 24.74% (V).
 There’s also a $0 annual fee.

 Citi Simplicity does not offer any rewards.
 Instead of rewards, Citi Simplicity offers introductory interest rates: 0% for 12 months on purchases and 0% for 21 months on balance transfers.
 It also has a $0 annual fee.
 If you want rewards, try Citi Rewards+ or the Citi Double Cash Cardinstead of Citi Simplicity.… read full answer

-Your Citi Simplicity approval odds are highest when you have good or better credit.
-Good credit is often defined as a score of 660 to 719 but your best bet is to apply with a score of 700+.
+Your Citi Simplicity Card approval odds are highest when you have good or better credit.

 Info on Citi Simplicity approval odds: